ral-facilities/icat-payara6/README.md

 ## Workarounds / fixes

 ### slf4j bug
- This has been fixed in Payara.
+ This has been fixed in Payara 6.2023.3.

 ### Oracle driver
  1. Put the oracle driver (`ojdbc11-XXX.jar`) in the `glassfish/domains/domain1/lib/ext` directory (you have to create the directory first).